ru-corporate/boo/README.md

 ## Variables

-The Rosstat dataset contains balance sheet, profit and loss ('P&L') and cash flow ('CF') statement variables.
+The Rosstat dataset contains balance sheet, profit and loss and cash flow statement variables.
 Each variable is a column in dataframe.

 ```python
 >>> {c:boo.whatis(c) for c in df.columns if "_lag" no in c})